Rosaly–Batiz House: History and significance

 The Batiz Residence was built in 1897 by the renown engineer Manuel Domenech for the Mayor of the City of Ponce, Don Pedro Juan Rosaly.
 A native of Ponce, Domenech graduated from the prestigious Rensselaer Polytechnic Institute of New York and was responsible for many of the island's most lavish turn-of-the-century buildings.

 Among Domenech's other designs are the Caryatid House (1910) which faces the Ponce Cathedral and the "Asilo de Pobres" (listed in the National Register on 2 December 1985).
 Domenech was also Mayor of the City of Ponce and held many governmental positions in Puerto Rico.

 Although a particular style cannot be attributed to Domenech, the vocabulary of his designs ranged from the purest Neoclassical to the most intricate eccletic.
 In this case, Domenech referred to the Renaissance Italian Palazzo as a model, a theme repeated in other properties both in Ponce and Mayaguez.
 However stern, the Batiz Residence displays a greater degree of mannerism over eclecticism, resulting in one of Ponce's most distinguished structures.

 Sale of the residence

 The property was purchased in the 1920s as the city residence of Antonio Batiz Olivera, a wealthy coffee plantation owner.
 During his visits to Ponce the house was said to be filled with light and music.
 Great balls, concerts and intellectual gatherings characterized the Batiz family and, thus, the house.

 The structure has never been altered from what Domenech designed.
 Only minor maintenance work has been carried out during its many years of forgotten splendor.

-The Batiz Residence today is a monument to the great man that Domenech was and his works, and a vivid reminder of the aristocracy of the years prior to the Great Depression.
+The Batiz Residence today is a monument to omenech wnd his works, and a veminder of the aristocracy of the years prior to the Great Depression.